Toilet Paper Caper

 As the weeks passed by, more and more toilet paper robberies happened.
 The robber had hit all the local businesses.
 Each time the detective found a different leaf from a different kind of tree.
 At the gas station, it was a maple leaf.
 At the hardware store, it was an elm leaf.
 And each time the business had been locked as if someone with a key did it.

 The people of Willakaville had nowhere to buy toilet paper.
 They resorted to using newspapers.
 The local newspaper, called the Willkaville Daily, had to print a few hundred extra copies a day to keep up.
 Detective Grey was now under more and more pressure to solve the case.

 Grey sat down in his office, staring at the different leaves.
 Bigboy watched him in amazement, wondering what intelligent thoughts were going through his mind.

 Grey was thinking aloud, “There must be something in common.
 Some kind of link.
-Obviously they are all tree leaves.
+Obviously, they are all tree leaves.
 What else is going on?
 Why would someone steal toilet paper?
-Why would they leave leafs?
+Why would they leave leaves?
 Maybe they want us to use leaves instead of toilet paper?”